-Thus, long sentences may combine two or more arguments which are often contained by commas, semicolons or colons.
-A list of arguments, sometimes marked with hyphens or dots, is treated as if separated with full stops.
+A list of arguments, sometimes marked with hyphens or dots, is treated as if separated by full stops:

-Example: 'In international policy we shall take new initiatives.
-We will: - promote peace; - ban chemical weapons;
+In international policy we shall take new initiatives.
+We will:

+- promote peace;

+- ban chemical weapons;

-- refuse to deploy Cruise missiles; - begin discussions for the removal of nuclear bases; - increase aid to developing countries; - take action to protect the status of refugees.'
+- begin discussions for the removal of nuclear bases;

+- increase aid to developing countries;

+- take action to protect the status of refugees.

-This text contains seven quasi-sentences.
-Three of the arguments (1. ban chemical weapons; 2. refuse to deploy cruise missiles; 3. begin discussions for the removal of nuclear bases) express the same general idea, i.e. disarmament, but different issues in this policy field.
-Because distinct policies are mentioned for disarmament, three different quasi-sentences are identified.
+This text contains six quasi-sentences.
+Two of the arguments (1. ban chemical weapons; 2. begin discussions for the removal of nuclear bases) express the same general idea, i.e., disarmament, but different issues in this policy field.
+Because distinct policies are mentioned, two different quasisentences are identified.
 This list of policies may be given in the following way for which the same number of quasi-sentences is coded as for the list given above:

-'In international policy we shall take new initiatives.
-We will promote peace, ban chemical weapons, refuse to deploy Cruise missiles, begin discussions for the removal of nuclear bases, increase aid to developing countries, and take action to protect the status of refugees.'
+In international policy we shall take new initiatives.
+We will promote peace, ban chemical weapons, begin discussions for the removal of nuclear bases, increase aid to developing countries, and take action to protect the status of refugees.